jfreeman1412-stack/Sportsline_inventory_app/README.md

 `

 - **Vendor info**: each raw material now captures a `vendor_name` and optional `vendor_url` so you can jump to the supplier listing from the SKU detail page and keep buying links alongside stock data.
+- **Sales contacts**: new fields let you record the salesman name, phone, and email for every raw material so you can always reach the rep directly from the SKU detail and form screens.
 - **Products**: the finished goods that customers order.
 Add each product (matching `cart_sku`/`product_code`) with a BOM that pulls from your raw materials.
 The sync process deducts raw materials by exploding the product recipe; legacy sync still falls back to raw SKU-based BOMs if a product entry is missing.

 Use the **Products** UI to keep your catalog, BOMs, and prices up to date so deductions align with actual production consumption.